 Review & Testing Status

-Our initial review & tutorial is posted below for our members.
+We have had the 8800L in continuous testing since it first came out.
+Our full review & tutorial is posted below for our members.

-Our members are also encouraged to actively share their experiences in the comments.
+Our members are also encouraged to actively share their own experiences in the comments.

 Content included in the member area below: